This post may contain affiliate links. Please read our disclosure policy.

 How To Bake Chicken Thighs

-These step-by-step photos and instructions help you visualize how to bake two chicken thighs.
+These photos and instructions help you visualize how to bake two chicken thighs.
 See the recipe box below for ingredient amounts and full recipe instructions.

 - Preheat Oven: Start by heating your oven to 400°F (200°C).